-Internal environmental audits are an important mechanism Business units are required to measure, monitor and analyze to ensure continued improvements in our business processes energy and resource utilisation to reduce consumption, and environmental performance.
-We conducted 20 such audits as part of the requirements of our E&RM Policy.
-For the during the year - seven integrated HSE audits at DUGAS, organisation to identify relevant saving opportunities, it is HSTPL, EIL, HJATL, HEFT, HEFD and Emirates Gas as per critical to have a detailed understanding of the breakdown of Corporate Group HSE Assurance department guidelines, and energy consumption by different areas of operations.
-We have 13 IMS audit as per respective ISO standards.
-These audits introduced smart monitoring systems at our service stations were conducted at HTL HO, Emirates Gas and EPPAV DIA, ESTC, and energy monitoring systems at the AutoPro and Sharjah Retail Service Stations and ZOOM stores.
-The average rating Auto Village sites to identify areas of high energy consumption received, as feedback on audit quality, was 4.5 out of 5 - which and achieve our annual energy-saving target of 3%.
-This also indicates that our audit observations added value to respective supports in meeting the requirements for ISO 50001:2011 certification. business units.
+Internal environmental audits are an important mechanism to ensure continued improvements in our business processes and environmental performance.
+We conducted 20 such audits during the year - seven integrated HSE audits at DUGAS, HSTPL, EIL, HJATL, HEFT, HEFD and Emirates Gas as per Corporate Group HSE Assurance department guidelines, and 13 IMS audit as per respective ISO standards.
+These audits were conducted at HTL HO, Emirates Gas and EPPAV DIA, ESTC, Retail Service Stations and ZOOM stores.
+The average rating received, as feedback on audit quality, was 4.5 out of 5 - which indicates that our audit observations added value to respective business units.